 Reader reviews: “An excellent bread that all the family can enjoy and it’s quick and easy to make.” and

 “Thank you so much for this!
 Hubs bought me a bread machine for my birthday and I’ve tried all sorts in it, including a number of packet mixes, with little success.
 I’ve only been diagnosed coeliac a year and am still at the being cross and hating it stage!
 I’ve found most gf bread isn’t really fit for human consumption and whilst I seem to have mastered gf cakes, bread has been my nemesis!
 I can’t tell you how chuffed I am that I’ve finally made a delicious edible loaf!”

-~ Gluten-Free Vegan “White Bread” from Make Real Food ~ gluten free, dairy free, egg free, refined sugar free, and vegan
+~ Gluten-Free Vegan “White Bread” from Make Them Whole Foods ~ gluten free, dairy free, egg free, refined sugar free, and vegan

 Chelsea shares her tips on avoiding dry, crumbly bread and shows you exactly how to make this recipe via video.